 Building a Singularity image¶

-Important: You cannot build Singularity images directly on Summit.
+Important: You cannot build Singularity images directly on Alpine.
 If you cannot build an image on your local machine you will need to build it on Singularity Hub or Sylabs Remote Builder.

 Just like Docker, Singularity allows a user to build images using a definition file.
 The file is saved with the name “Singularity” and contains instructions on how to prepare a Singularity image file.
 Just like a Dockerfile, this file has a variety of directives that allow for the customization of your image.
 A sample image would look something like this: